julendiaz/rock-paper-scissors/README.md

 - [ ] Set up a Timer for each round until Computer choses a weapon.
 - [ ] Add keybord shortcuts for playing
 - [ ] Add some kind of motion design
-- [ ] Come up with a cooler UI
+- [ ] Come up with a cooler UI: Elements: Fire - Plants - Water
 - [ ] Add a story behind the game

 ## Attribution

-- Rock, Paper and Scissors Illustration from veectyzy.
+- UI from Front-End Mentor.
+- Developed by Julen Diaz

+## Contact